Vinger Municipality: Geography

 The municipality was located in the northern part of the traditional district of Vinger.
 The highest point in the municipality was the 460 m tall point in the Fuglemyråsen area.
 Brandval Municipality was located to the north, Sør-Odal Municipality was located to the west, and Eidskog Municipality was located to the south.
-The town of Kongsvinger was an enclave located within Vinger Municipality.
-The Kingdom of Sweden was located to the east of Vinger Municipality and both Gunnarskog Municipality (present-day Arvika Municipality) and Fryksände Municipality (present-day Torsby Municipality) were located along the eastern border.
+The town of Kongsvinger was an enclave within Vinger Municipality.
+The Kingdom of Sweden was to the east of Vinger Municipality and both Gunnarskog Municipality (present-day Arvika Municipality) and Fryksände Municipality (present-day Torsby Municipality) lay along the eastern border.

 Government

 While it existed, Vinger Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
-The mayor was indirectly elected by a vote of the municipal council.
+The mayor was indirectly elected, by a vote of the municipal council.
 The municipality was under the jurisdiction of the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Vinger Municipality was made up of 25 representatives that were elected to four year terms.
+The municipal council (Herredsstyre) of Vinger Municipality was made up of 25 representatives that were elected to four-year terms.
 The tables below show the historical composition of the council by political party.